-It is too early to understand the impact of this service but preliminary indications suggest that patients will experience improvement or better access to medicines via the service.
+It is too early to understand the impact of this service but preliminary indications suggest that patients will experience improvement or better access to medicines via the service and in time this may become a necessary service.
 All providers in Hartlepool have signed up to provide the service and volume is increasing.
 This supports additional interventions with patients to support integration into urgent care, support self and better management of repeat medication.